pine3ree/pine3ree-pdo/README.md

 ## Installation

+This version requires php-7.x or in composer terms: `^7.0`.
+For php >= 7.4 please refer to the [new 2.x and 3.x versions](https://github.om/pine3ree/pine3ree-pdo).

+Starting from version 2.x the classes use the full vendor namespace `pine3ree\`.
+Version 2.x includes a composer included `migration` file that add aliases for the older classes that used the now abandoned `P3\` namespace.

-You can install this library using Composer (with "minimum-stability": "dev"):
+You can install this library using Composer:

 ```bash
 $ composer require pine3ree/p3-pdo